 When you hear “fat bombs” you might be thinking of something that’s going to turn your rear end into the size of a big rig.
 When I first heard the term, that’s what I thought!

 These delicious orange cheesecake fat bombs are going to fill you up – and that’s how the “fat” in these type of bombs works.
 You’re eating the good types of fats (as opposed to trans) that promote satiety.

 A fat bomb is very much like an energy ball or bite (you’ve seen those before), but instead of carbs and sugar, the focus is on fat.

 There are all sorts of bite size fat bomb recipes out there, but this one is for orange cheesecake fat bombs.
 That means they are creamy like cheesecake (yum!) and have a hint of orange.

 You’re going to LOVE the flavor and consistency of these.
-They are a perfect for the keto diet, adrenal fatigue, or even the paleo diet (depending on if you allow cream cheese and negligible orange juice).
+They are a perfect for the keto diet, adrenal fatigue, or possibly the paleo diet (depending on if you allow cream cheese and negligible orange juice).
 No trans fats and low carb!

 Sweeteners to Use